Dynamical universality class for competing short- and long-range interactions

 \textit{Dynamics: Master equation for the Glauber dynamics.}---We explore the time evolution of spin configurations using the Glauber dynamics~\cite{glauber1963time}.
 Starting from a configuration $\bm{\sigma}$, a spin is selected uniformly at random and flipped with acceptance probability $1/(1+e^{\Delta E/T})$, where $\Delta E$ is the energy change associated with the flip of the selected spin.
-The probability $\probP(\bm{\sigma};t)$ to observe a configuration $\bm{\sigma}$ at time $t$ is ruled by the master equation
+In the limit of continuous time, the probability $\probP(\bm{\sigma};t)$ to observe a configuration $\bm{\sigma}$ at time $t$ is ruled by the master equation